How to Apply

 **University Risk Management policy requires that all OACS Global Program participants be registered Vanderbilt students through the duration of the program.

 Apply for the Nichols Humanitarian Fund

-Apply for *OACS Financial Assistance by submitting: 1) OACS Global-Projects Financial Aid 2017 and 2) a copy of your FAFSA
+Apply for *OACS Financial Assistance by submitting: 1) 2019 OACS Global Service Program Financial Aid Application

 *Please note that all students applying for financial assistance through OACS must also apply for aid through the Nichols Humanitarian Fund.

 Financial Aid Application Deadlines: